 "You leave home

 I got lost in this old world and forgot

 - "Over You", about someone who's died.
 Especially when you realize that she wrote it with her husband, Blake Shelton, who drew inspiration from losing his brother in a car accident.

 - "If I Don't Make It Back" by Tracy Lawrence.
 A soldier asks all his drinking buddies to do all sorts of things in his honor if he doesn't make it back (have a beer for him, drive his old Camaro, etc.) Instead of explicitly stating that the soldier dies, it jumps from "If the good Lord calls me home / I'd like to think my friends will think about me when I'm gone" straight to "Well, Miller Lite ain't my brand / But I drink one every now and then in his honor..."

-- "Paint Me a Birmingham" by Tracy Lawrence.
+- "Paint Me a Birmingham," released concurrently by Tracy Lawrence and Ken Mellons.
 It describes a man who happens upon a painter on a beach, and of anything he could ask the artist to paint, he asks for a picture of the house he planned to share with his lover with her sitting on a swing in the front yard hugging him so "she'll be his again."
 The Ken Mellons version is softer and sounds as though he is trying not to cry throughout, which will be a Tearjerker for some and Narm for others.

 - Lonestar's "I'm Already There" was a sweet, sad song about a performer on the road missing his family.
 Then radio stations began mixing it with messages from family members to servicemen and women overseas, taking the tearjerking to 11.